 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Asteraceae

-The photographs shown on this page were taken in West Wales in May.
+In Britain and Ireland Scentless Mayweed can usually be seen in flower from May through to November.
+The photographs shown on this page were taken in West Wales in May and June.